BryanImaralu/2020_5bi_team2_Imaralu/docs/software_requirements_specification.md

 ## 1.2 Problems Introduction

-- .This project is to create a chat application with a server and clients to enable the clients to chat with many other clients in the same common chat group.
+- This project is to create a chat application with a server and clients to enable the clients to chat with many other clients in the same common chat group.
-- .This project is to simulate the multicast chatting.
+- This project is to simulate the multicast chatting.
 In the case of multicasting when a message is sent to a group of clients, then only a single message is sent to the router.
-- .The main purpose of this project is to provide multi chatting functionality through network.
+- The main purpose of this project is to provide multi chatting functionality through network.
-- .This project can play an important role in organizational field where employees can connect together through LAN.
+- This project can play an important role in organizational field where employees can connect together through LAN.

 ## 1.3 Scope